code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 Maintaining a consistent simulation clock is important for many NOS-T use cases.
 For test suites that need to run faster than real time, it is an absolute necessity.
 The NOS-T **Manager** application is a good way to orchestrate all of the pieces for these types of tests.
 The manager is included in the NOS-T Tools library and will ensure that compliant applications start at the same time, and use a consistent simulation clock throughout the test run.
+As above with the **Satellites** application, you should create a main_manager.py file in the examples/firesat_tutorial/manager folder.

 Next, we will go through the Manager code block-by-block to understand what it is doing.
 First, we have all of the import statements that the
 **Manager** relies on.
 The first of these three are general Python dependencies, and the